LearningOS/rust-rustlings-2023-autumn-lihe2019/exercises/traits/README.md

 # Traits

 A trait is a collection of methods.
+就是Golang的interface

 Data types can implement traits.
 To do so, the methods making up the trait are defined for the data type.
 For example, the `String` data type implements the `From<&str>` trait.
 This allows a user to write `String::from("hello")`.